Did you know that over 400 homes went solar in 2014 in Tompkins County, more than doubling the number of homes being powered by the sun?

 4. Financing available.
 There are a number of local financing options with low interest rates that may help you finance your solar project.
 Monthly solar savings may be able to cover your loan payments.

 5. Be Wise.
-This guide from NY-Sun provides good tips for working with contractors and understanding your NYS incentives.
+This online guide from NY-Sun provides an overview of the process of going solar in NYS, and good tips for working with contractors and understanding your NYS incentives.
+In addition, Get Your GreenBack has a draft guide [pdf] for working well with local contractors.

 Learn more about Going Solar by checking out this very informative presentation by Melissa Kemp, the program coordinator for the Solar Tompkins campaign that concluded in 2014.
 Note that incentive levels have changed since then.